mindreframer/golang-devops-stuff/Readme.md

     uniqush/uniqush-push:
       Uniqush is a free and open source software which provides a unified push service for server-side notification to apps on mobile devices.
        406 commits, last change: 2013-11-07 12:23:32, 392 stars, 52 forks

+    vektra/tachyon:
+      A interesting port of ansible to golang
+       12 commits, last change: 2014-02-19 16:41:45, 13 stars, 3 forks

     vito/garden:
       Go Warden